mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 ]);
 ```

-Let's say, for example, what we want is still *search* for *all companies* that have *"network"* keyword on their *description or overview*, but then given that offices is an array of different locations that we might have, we want to unwind that particular array and then match the offices which do have a city.
+Let's say, for example, what we want is still *search* for *all companies* that have *"network"* keyword on their *description or overview*, but then, given that offices is an array of different locations that we might have, we want to *unwind* that particular array and then *match the offices which do have a city*.

 So they have this city value different than empty.
 For all that, let's SortByCount on the different offices.city values that we find.
 So there we go.
 We now have a list of documents specifying the value of the office city-- in this case, for example, San Francisco with a count of 245.